in ,

 The colon muscle tends to contract more often in IBS sufferers than in people who do not suffer from irritable bowel syndrome.

 This condition results in abdominal cramps and stomach pain in such patients.
-Additionally, IBS sufferers frequently have a lesser capability to tolerate pain.
+Additionally, IBS sufferers frequently have a lower tolerance to pain.

 Further, research has indicated that IBS symptoms may be exacerbated by an overabundance of microorganisms in the GI tract.